sasoria/astro-microfrontends/README.md

 ## Further recommendations

 I've written a few recommendations and best practices.
 You can read them [here](/RECOMMENDATIONS.md).
+I also have a section for [questions and answers](/QUESTIONS.md).